wxiwang/museum/README.md

 Manetti Shrem Museum
 =================

-This a a webpage for Manetti Shrem Museum.
+This is a webpage for Manetti Shrem Museum.

 The url is https://museum-wxiwang.glitch.me